 Dulce’s story is not unlike many other immigrant stories across Los Angeles.
 She was born in Mexico and at a young age, her parents brought her to the U.S. for a chance at a better life.
-She spent her childhood cleaning mansions with her mother, a housekeeper, and rounding up cows with her father, a dairy farmer and construction worker.
+She spent her childhood cleaning mansions with her mother, a housekeeper, while her father worked in construction.
 She split the rest of her childhood between her studies and looking after her little brother—a responsibility many immigrant siblings share.
-She attended public schools that did not turn her away for being undocumented and even qualified for free and reduced breakfast and lunch.

 Dulce is running to fight for her community.
 She knows that we need liveable neighborhoods.
 We need to reimagine what public safety means.
 We need to bridge the gaps in education.
 But first, we need to have transparency in how decisions are made and root out special interests and corruption in City Hall.